kubernetes/enhancements/keps/sig-apps/draft-20251010-multipod-pdb/README.md

 An engineer is running distributed ML training jobs using a `LeaderWorkerSet`.
 Each replica consists of one leader and multiple worker pods that run concurrently.
 If any pod in a group is evicted, the group fails and must be restarted.

-To protect a long-running job from voluntary disruptions, such as node drain for an upgrade, the user must ensure that some number of training replicas remain available.
+To protect a long-running job from voluntary disruptions, such as node drain for an upgrade, this user must ensure that some number of training replicas remain available.
 A disruption should consider evicting pods belonging to different replicas to be disrupting each of those replicas.

 The user would create a PDB for `LeaderWorkerSet` pods with a `replicaKey`: